pierfarrugia/svgicons_embed/README.md

 Javascript
 ----------

-Yes for this version javascript is needed to put the icon shape everywhere you want an icon in HTML!
+Yes for this version javascript is needed to put the icon shape everywhere you want an icon inside HTML!

 ```
 const icons = () => {